patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ***Note:** some services need time to start, check container's logs from `docker desktop` to see if services are ready to work with.*

-To check status of running containers.
+To check status of running containers:
 ```bash
 docker ps
 ```